Learning the smoothness of noisy curves with application to online curve estimation: Adaptive optimal smoothing

 \section{Adaptive optimal smoothing}

 With at hand an estimate of the local regularity $\ST = \KT + \HT$ obtained from a learning set of $N_0$ curves, we aim at recovering $N_1$ new noisy trajectories of $X$ from what we call the online dataset.
 One of the most popular smoother is the local polynomial estimator, see \cite{fan_local_1996}.
-This type of estimator crucially depends on a tuning parameter, the bandwidth, which should ideally be chosen according to the unknown regularity of the target function.
+This estimator depends on a tuning parameter, the bandwidth, which should ideally be chosen according to the regularity of the target function.
+Using the local regularity estimate, one can build optimal smoothing using alternative approaches, such as the splines.
+Here we focus on local polynomials.

 One has to connect a definition of local regularity that is meaningful from the theory of stochastic processes to the usual definition of function regularity used in nonparametric curve estimation.
 Fortunately, in our framework, the parameter $\ST$, which is understood as the local regularity of the process $(X_{t} : t\in J_\mu(\T))$ in \emph{quadratic mean}, see~\eqref{key_condX}, is intrinsically linked with the regularity of the sample paths of the process.
 Indeed, in many important situations, which are covered by our assumptions, the regularity of the sample paths of a process does not depend on the realization of this process.
 For example, the regularity of any Brownian path is $1/2$, in the sense that for any $\epsilon>0$, almost surely the sample path belongs to the Hölder space $\mathcal C^{1/2-\epsilon}(I)$ and does not belong to $\mathcal C^{1/2+\epsilon}(J)$ whatever $J\subset I$.
 Here, for any $a>0$, $\mathcal C^{a}(I)$ denotes the space of uniformly $a-$Hölder continuous functions defined on $I$, see Theorem~2.2 and Corollary~2.6 of \cite{MR1725357} for precise definition.
 More generally the regularity of the sample paths of a process is linked to integrated regularities through the Kolmogorov's Continuity Theorem~\cite[][Theorem~2.1]{MR1725357}.
 In particular, Assumption~\assrefH{ass:L2} ensures that, with probability 1, the trajectories of the process $(X_t ^{(\KT)}: t\in J_\mu(\T))$ are Hölder continuous with any exponent parameter $0<a < \HT$.